-This furnace can be used in conjunction with a ComfortNet compatible heat pump in a fossil fuel application.
+This furnace can be used in conjunction with a Daikin Communicating compatible heat pump in a fossil fuel application.
 A fossil fuel application refers to a combined gas furnace and heat pump installation which uses an outdoor temperature sensor to determine the most cost efficient means of heating (heat pump or gas furnace).
-The balance point temperature may be adjusted via the CTKO thermostat advanced user menus (see CTKO instructions for additional information).
+The balance point temperature may be adjusted via the communicating thermostat advanced user menus.